 - Proctocolectomy (Colorectal Resection) – In some cases, patients will need the colon, rectum and anus removed to best treat cancer, a procedure called proctocolectomy.
 Before proceeding with this approach, Digestive Institute colorectal surgeons will explore other options that may preserve the rectum and anus.
 This procedure is followed by either J-pouch surgery or an ileostomy so the body has a new way to store and release solid waste.
 A proctocolectomy is a very complex surgery.
 While our surgeons have experience performing it minimally invasively, it may sometimes require an open procedure.

 - Abdominoperineal Resection for Rectal Cancer – An abdominoperineal resection involves removing the anus, rectum and part of the sigmoid colon to stop or reduce the spread of rectal cancer.
 Nearby lymph nodes may also be removed.
 Even though it is an extensive procedure, the Digestive Institute surgeons are experienced in performing it as a minimally invasive procedure, either as laparoscopic or robotic-assisted surgery.
 Abdominoperineal resection requires a colostomy, in which the bottom of the intestine is connected to an opening in the abdomen so waste can exit the body.
 Having a permanent colostomy will understandably change a patient’s lifestyle.
 Therefore, Digestive Institute surgeons first consider sphincter-sparing surgery alternatives for patients with rectal cancer who have been referred for an abdominoperineal resection.

-- Pelvic Extenteration – In rare cases, colorectal cancer requires the removal of nearby organs in a procedure called a pelvic extenteration.
+- Pelvic Exenteration – In rare cases, colorectal cancer requires the removal of nearby organs in a procedure called a pelvic exenteration.
 The surgeon might need to remove the bladder and/or prostate or uterus if these organs are affected by colorectal cancer.